juliangruber/role/README.md

 $ HUB=7888 ROLE=main node example/simple.js
 $ CLIENT=7888 ROLE=db node example/simple.js
 $ CLIENT=7888 ROLE=db node example/simple.js
-$ # Now you can just kill and recreate one database at a time and the site will stay up.
+$ # Now you can just and recreate one database at a time and the site will stay up.
 ```

-When using distributed/production mode you just have to make sure that there's
+When using distributed / production mode you just have to make sure that
-always have at least one hub running.
+there's always at least one hub running.

 ## API